zeh/key-action-binder-as3/README.md

  * Use caching samples?
 Change sampling rate?
  * Properly detect buttons that immediately send down+up events that cannot be detected by normal frames (e.g. HOME on OUYA)
  * Allow detecting "any" gamepad key (for "press any key")
- * Finish auto Gamepad control ids
+ * More automatic gamepad mappings
  * Still allow platform-specific control ids?
  * Profile and test performance/bottlenecks/memory allocations
  * A better looking KeyActionBinderTester demo